 For the Mother Dough:

 5. Sift flour in a bowl and add yeast & salt.
-Use a spoon to well combine.
+Then add water, use a spoon to combine.

 6. Place on a clean bench and start kneading the dough quite a number of times until it’s smooth.